Generic selectors

 Anointings are mentioned throughout both the Old and New Testaments.
 While the connection between oil and the Holy Spirit is generally accepted by most people, the evidence is not quite as clear as in the case of dove, wind, or fire.
 Still, the Bible establishes this in the use and purpose of anointing, as is evident in the following scriptures:

 It is important to note that all the symbols used for the Holy Spirit—dove, wind, fire, and oil—are formless and, as a consequence, they are also lifeless.
-The important point here is that the Holy Spirit is always represented by a lifeless and formless metaphor.
+The point here is that the Holy Spirit is always represented by a lifeless and formless metaphor.
 While living beings are sometimes represented by non-living symbols, they are elsewhere properly described as living beings.
 This is not true of the Holy Spirit.

 For example, no one can claim from the Bible that Jesus Christ is anything except a living being even though He said that He was “the way, and the truth, and the life” (John 14:6)—formless and lifeless metaphors.
 The Bible proves He was a living human being so these are characteristics, not symbols.
-The Bible uses symbols to describe the Holy Spirit because it is never portrayed as a living being.

 There are two Greek words that are sometimes confused in the KJV—exousia and dunamis.
 The former means authority while the latter is power.
 The KJV at times incorrectly translates exousia as power (ability or capacity), instead of authority (the right to make decisions and enforce them).
-The reason this is important is that only living beings can have authority whereas power can also pertain to objects as well (think about a jet engine or explosives).
+The reason this is important is that only living beings can have authority whereas power can also pertain to objects as well (think of a jet engine or explosives).

-The Bible clearly mentions God the Father[19], Jesus Christ[20], angels[21], demons[22], and humans[23] as all having authority and all are living beings.
+The Bible clearly mentions God the Father[18], Jesus Christ[19], angels[20], demons[21], and humans[22] as all having authority and all are living beings.
 Critically, nowhere in the Bible is the Holy Spirit ever noted as possessing authority.
 If it were a principle member of the Elohim Godhead, would not such a position infer authority as a fact of status?
 It does not make any sense that it is simply not worthy of mention or omitted given that the Holy Spirit is named hundreds of times in the NT alone.
-This must be especially disappointing to those who believe in a Trinity wherein the Holy Spirit is so completely disrespected.
+This must be disappointing for those who believe in a Trinity that the Holy Spirit is so disrespected.
 The fact is that the Holy Spirit is a source of power without personal, separate authority.
 It is completely contrary to the position or standing of a living being to have power but no ability or authority to use it.
 That is futility in the greatest sense.

 However, if the Holy Spirit is viewed not as a living being but as the power of God, we not only have a proper view of the Elohim Godhead but also have consistency of Scripture.
-The Holy Spirit then fits as the instrument of power by which God creates and sustains the universe, establishes and maintains His authority as the Great King[24], performs miracles, and teaches and reveals things to mankind.
-It establishes the picture of an Almighty God who loves us enough to beget us as children.
+The Holy Spirit then fits as the instrument of power by which God creates and sustains the universe, establishes and maintains His authority as the Great King[23], performs miracles, and teaches and reveals things to mankind.
+It is a picture of an Almighty God who loves us enough to beget us as children.

 This verse ascribes power to men but God says His strength is the Holy Spirit.
 This is interesting because God did not use the word power; instead, He said, “by My Spirit.”
-Embedded here is the idea that His power is so vastly superior that God, in order to contrast it with any human concept of power, gives the extension of His power a different name—the Holy Spirit—to differentiate it from any earthly concept of power and establish it as a force that is utterly impossible to be imagined by the feeble mind of a human.
+Embedded here is the idea that His power is so vastly superior that God, in order to contrast it with any human power, gives the extension of His power a different name—the Holy Spirit—to differentiate it from any earthly concept of power and establish it as a force that is utterly impossible to be imagined by the feeble mind of a human.

 Jesus described the Holy Spirit as a “Comforter”[24] in the book of John:

-JOHN 14:16-17 And I will ask the Father, and He shall give you another Comforter, that it may be with you throughout the age: 17 Even the Spirit of the truth, which the world cannot receive because it perceives it not, nor knows it; but you know it because it dwells with you, and shall be within you.
+JOHN 14:16-17 “And I will pray the Father, and He will give you another [Comforter], that [it] may abide with you forever– 17 “the Spirit of truth, whom the world cannot receive, because it neither sees [it] nor knows [it]; but you know Him, for [it] dwells with you and will be in you.

 CHAPTER 2